-Tom and Wendy heading south on Pocaterra from the Packers junction-

 I took advantage of the Upper Pocaterra access trail and skied on some very nice grooming in PLPP today.
 This unusual access will be available until Dec 1, at which time the barricade will prevent southbound traffic.

 The access trail is actually 650 metres, not the 300 metres I guessed at yesterday.
-There’s good snow cover right from the parking lot, which is about 10K south of the barricade.
+There’s good snow cover right from the parking lot, which is 8.9K south of the barricade.

 It’s always a thrill to see the beautiful corduroy for the first time at the beginning of a new season.
 When I reached Pocaterra, I had a choice between going north towards Packers or south towards Whiskey Jack.
 I chose to start by going north to the Packers junction.

 The snow cover is good and there’s no risk of damaging your skis.
 I was tempted to go at full speed around that sharp downhill right turn but I wasn’t sure what was around the corner.
 It’s totally safe.

 The only place where there is an issue is about 300 metres from Packers at the end of the second-last downhill.
 There’s a pronounced dip where a rivulet crosses the trail.
 I hit the brakes when I saw it coming and am glad I did.
 On the other hand, if you collect air miles…